prettydiff/share-file-systems/documentation/commands.md

 1. `share agent_data "16f07e8ed7225f07912da48e0d51308e8fbf9dafc89d8accaa58abc1da8a2832a046082bfc2534eb4933a00bd673019cb90437c8a94cc0d0adaf9cff40c5083b"`
    - Outputs data for the matching hash string, if any.
 The hash must be composed of 128 characters only composed of only 0-9 and lower case a-f.

-## agent_online
-Allows testing connectivity to remote agents.
-Think of this as an alternative to ping where specified port, address, and protocol are tested for the agents specified.

-### Examples
-1. `share agent_online a5908e8446995926ab2dd037851146a2b3e6416dcdd68856e7350c937d6e92356030c2ee702a39a8a2c6c58dac9adc3d666c28b96ee06ddfcf6fead94f81054e`
-   - This will test a connection to the specified agent.
-1. `share agent_online list`
-   - Specifying the parameter 'list' will output a list of all agent hashes, names, and IP addresses by agent type.
-1. `share agent_online device`
-   - An argument of 'device' will test connectivity on each device agent.
-1. `share agent_online user`
-   - An argument of 'user' will test connectivity on each user agent.
-1. `share agent_online all`
-   - An argument of 'all' will run connectivity tests on all stored agents.

 ## base64
 Convert a file or string into a base64 encoding.